 Education makes all the difference.
 It is the most powerful point of departure for children struggling with poverty, community disruption, family stress, or failure.
 It’s the prerequisite for most long-lived careers that provide sustainable wages.

-Through our grant-making in six geographic regions, the McGowan Fund focuses on innovative programs that show measurable improvement in addressing achievement gaps, improving teaching and learning, and reducing disparities among students.
+Through our grant-making in five geographic regions, the McGowan Fund focuses on innovative programs that show measurable improvement in addressing achievement gaps, improving teaching and learning, and reducing disparities among students.